saucelabs/elemental-next/CONTRIBUTING.md

 To report a new bug you should open an issue that summarizes the bug and set the label to "bug".

 If you want to provide a fix along with your bug report, that's great!
-In this case please send us a pull request as described in section [Contribute Code](#contribute-code).
+In this case please send us a pull request as described in section [Contributing Code](#contributing-code).

 ## 💡 Suggest a feature